John Boswell, CFC Ambassador for the LGBTQI Community

 Hannah Myrick, social media volunteer

-Yvette Newton, CCI Ambassador for Social Services Sector
+Yvette Newton, CFC Ambassador for Social Services Sector

 With a deep commitment to public service and child advocacy, Yvette Newton has been a competent social worker in the field of child protective services for the past 24 years.
 She is an instrumental leader, recognized amongst colleagues and peers, for the conceptualization of projects and events that benefit the community.
 During her tenure at the Connecticut Department of Children and Families (DCF), she has fostered numerous professional relationships with local leaders, organizations, and the media.